Return of Funds

 There are two types of withdrawals: official withdrawals and unofficial withdrawals.

-- The official withdrawal dates is determined by the Registrar based on when a student drops all of their classes, or notifies a university offical of their intent to withdraw
+- The official withdrawal dates is determined by the Registrar based on when a student drops all of their classes, or notifies a university official of their intent to withdraw

-- Unofficial withdrawals are students who failed all of their classs per the grades reported at the end of each semsester.
+- Unofficial withdrawals are students who failed all of their classes per the grades reported at the end of each semester.
 The withdrawal date used for Title IV return purposes is the calendar midpoint of the semester.

 Your aid eligibility will be recalculated if you withdraw, dropout or are dismissed prior to completing 60% of the semester.
 Recalculation is based on the percentage of earned aid using the following formula: